 However it is not a workplace where the manager puts all the work on the backs of his employees and doesn't care about them.
 Even at an autonomous workplace the team leader should always come and talk daily to his colleagues – Yet not to control them, but to know what their current needs are.
 The best leader is the one that can carefully listen to his teammates.
 Such company culture should be applied even by upper management of the company.

-Autonomous workplaces are those that offer employees freedom in shaping their work environment and as a staff member you can make your own decisions.
-Not kidding.
+Autonomous workplaces are those that offer employees freedom in shaping their work environment and as a staff member, you can make your own decisions.
+Many organizations have turned to public cloud storage providers to facilitate the seamless sharing of documents and data, allowing team members to access what they need, when they need it.

 It is not science fiction.
 If you want a successful company, let this be your reality.
 No more time to be wasted, start today with the creation of an autonomous work environment.